adobe-flash/crossbridge/README.md

 Both the mac and cygwin SDKs are built on mac, you will need XCode and some macports packages installed to be able to build (pkg-config, glib, and mercurial).

 Doing a "make" in the root directory should be sufficient to build just the mac sdk, doing "make; make win; make deliverables" should build both mac and windows and package them as dmg and zips

+### Future
+Futures branch contains the upgrading code.
+Comparing to master, it will mainly has
+* Clang/LLVM 3.2 toolchain
+* Freebsd 9.1 Environment
+* Libc++ with support of c++11 std.